 - Add the sweet potatoes to the bowl with the bacon, drizzle with the dressing, then toss gently to combine.
 Taste and season with additional salt/pepper as desired.
 Serve warm, chilled, or at room temperature.

-- I’ve enjoyed this sweet potato salad cold, at room temperature, and even warmed up as a side at dinner.
-Store leftovers in the refrigerator for up to 4 days.
+- TO STORE: Store leftovers in the refrigerator for up to 4 days.

 - TO REHEAT: No reheating is necessary.
 Enjoy this sweet potato salad cold or at room temperature.
 However, I have warmed up leftovers as a side at dinner and they were delish.
 If you want to try this sweet potato salad warm, reheat it in a microwave for several minutes until heated through.

 - *INGREDIENT NOTE: Try one of these easy bacon cooking methods: Air Fryer Bacon and Oven Baked Bacon.